kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 4/README.md

 The [code I share here](./readwrite.go) has the same focus.
 It
 - reads JSON objects from a file,
-- unmarshals them to structs,
+- unmarshals them to instances of a struct,
 - asks the user to choose one of the fields,
 - gives back all the existing values of the field (values of all instances)
-- asks the user to choose one of the values and
+- asks the user to choose one of the listed values and
 - writes all the instances that has the chosen value at the chosen field to a csv file.

 ### The original assignment problems